- Alerts & Notifications

 • SIGN UP FOR OUR EMAIL NEWSLETTER BY TEXT! - sign up for our email notices by texting the word TOWNSHIP to 22828 and entering your email address.

-CENSUS 2020 - On March 12th, letters were sent out to residents requesting you complete the 2020 Census.
-Once the invitation arrives, you should respond for your home in one of three ways: online, by phone, or by mail.
-Visit the census website here for further information on jobs, news, how to respond and why your answers matter!
+CENSUS 2020 - Ends on September 30th!
+You should respond for your home in one of three ways: online, by phone, or by mail.
+Visit the census website here for further information on news, how to respond and why your answers matter!

 COUNTY & STATE NEWS